Designing SOCs

 - DOC (Dispatch Operations Center): Manages communication and resource allocation for dispatching personnel or resources, often overlapping with emergency and security operations.

-- SOCaaS (Security Operations Center as a Service): A cloud-based or outsourced model of a SOC where organizations hire third-party providers to monitor and respond to security threats.
+- SOCaaS (Security Operations Center as a Service): A cloud-based or outsourced model, where organizations hire third-party providers to monitor and respond to security threats.

 - HSOC (Healthcare Security Operations Center): Monitors both physical and cybersecurity threats specific to hospitals and healthcare facilities, ensuring patient safety and data protection.